 You can rent beach chairs and umbrellas on Tamarindo beach, there are many locals who will offer you one.

-With year round sunshine and fun surfing waves, Tamarindo is a great beach town in Costa Rica for a relaxing tropical escape.
+With year round sunshine, a relaxed atmosphere and fun surfing waves, Tamarindo offers a beautiful beach town experience in Costa Rica for a relaxing tropical escape.

 Things to Do in Tamarindo, Costa Rica

-The best things to do in Tamarindo, Costa Rica are watching the sunsets, enjoying happy hour and engaging in water sports like surfing, stand up paddle boarding and swimming.
+The best things to do in Tamarindo, Costa Rica are watching the beautiful sunsets set over the Pacific Ocean, enjoying happy hour and engaging in water sports like surfing, stand up paddle boarding and swimming.
+You can also play beach volleyball with the locals.
 However, there are plenty of day trips and other things to do to enjoy endless days of fun and adventure.

-There are many surf shops in Tamarindo to rent or take a lesson with.
+There are many surf shops and surf schools in Tamarindo to take a lesson with.
 Popular shops are Witch’s Rock, Iguana, Banana Surf Club, Wave Rider, and Mato’s Surf shop.
 Pablo Surf School is another great one.

 Scuba Diving